 If you walk through Eve’s Garden, from Calhoun Street towards the church, you’ll pass Cobb Nursery, a brand-new space that was part of the “For All the Saints” renovation and restoration project.
 What had been a gathering place for adults is now a beautiful, more centralized haven for our youngest parishioners.
-However, the nursery’s move from the Annex (now Killeen Hall) to this spot off the courtyard meant relocating Cobb Library, a space that housed books and memorabilia, and hosted small groups for Bible studies and ministry gatherings for decades.
+However, the nursery’s move to this spot off the courtyard meant relocating Cobb Library, a space that had housed books and hosted small groups for ministry gatherings for nearly five decades.

-It was dedicated in 1975, in memory of Elizabeth “Bessie” Cobb, a longtime parishioner who devoted the majority of her 96 years to education in the Tallahassee community and to supporting children and youth programs at St. John’s.
-A more thorough account of Elizabeth Cobb’s life can be found below.
+The library was initially dedicated in 1975, in memory of Elizabeth “Bessie” Cobb, a longtime parishioner who devoted the majority of her 96 years to education in the Tallahassee community and to supporting children and youth programs at St. John’s.
 When campus renovations began in 2018, and items from Cobb Library were moved upstairs, the new nursery assumed the Cobb name, an appropriate honor as Bessie was known for her dedication to Tallahassee’s young people.
 This made it even more important to create a joyful space for our little ones.

-Our clergy and Building Committee brought in local artist and St. John’s parishioner Honey Hilliard to liven the space with indigenous wildlife murals.
-Honey’s work was funded by a donation from parishioners Charley and Leslie Redding.
-The continued growth of the St. John’s Children’s Ministry, coupled with their status as new grandparents, inspired the Reddings to help with the murals in the nursery – a space where Charley spent many hours in the new nursery space, overseeing renovations as our Building Committee co-chair.
+The Building Committee brought in local artist and St. John’s parishioner Honey Hilliard to liven up the space with indigenous wildlife murals, a project that was funded by a donation from parishioners Charley and Leslie Redding.
+The continued growth of the St. John’s Children’s Ministry, coupled with their status as new grandparents, inspired the Reddings to help with the murals in the nursery – a space where Charley spent many hours overseeing renovations as our Building Committee co-chair.

-It’s clear that Honey Hilliard’s deep connection to nature inspired the nursery murals.
+Honey Hilliard’s deep connection to nature was the inspiration for the nursery murals.
 After receiving an art degree from Florida State University, Honey was hired as the wildlife artist for the State of Florida, where she designed conservation materials and painted wildlife.
-In fact, Honey’s bird paintings adorn the state bird identification poster that has been in circulation for more than 20 years in Florida classrooms, state parks and hotels.
-So it comes as no surprise that she felt “an instant spark and saw a clear vision when Fr.
+Honey’s bird paintings adorn the state bird identification poster that has been in circulation for more than 20 years in Florida classrooms, state parks and hotels.
+So it comes as no surprise that she felt “an instant spark” when Fr.
 Dave suggested wildlife paintings.
 That inspiration was compounded by Honey’s love for St. John’s and the nursery her daughter, Stella, has enjoyed over the years!

-Honey chose a very muted palette for the murals, “to reflect the misty, humid, local wildlife habitats, and to provide a calm, muted background for the bright, colorful toys that will be in the nursery.”
-When you walk in, the welcome wall features a Blue Heron couple guarding their nest, a fitting image for the spot where parents drop their children off for care.
+Honey shared that a subtle palette was chosen for the murals, “to reflect the misty, humid, local wildlife habitats, and to provide a calm, muted background for the bright, colorful toys that will be in the nursery.”
+As you walk in, the welcome wall features a Blue Heron couple guarding their nest, a fitting image for the spot where parents drop their children off for care.

-Honey walked us through the rest of her inspiration, including a fond family memory about White-tailed Deer.
+Honey described the rest of her inspiration, and shared a fond family memory about White-tailed Deer.
 “It has always been a huge delight and thrill to see the deer families my parents fed near our home, and the horns displayed at our family hunting cabin,” says Honey.
 “They seem to me to be innately powerful and mysterious.”